|Online||Study Period 4||Study Period 4|

 Examines the principles of a person-centred care approach and its application to all areas of diabetes management.
 Introduces communication strategies to motivate and support key diabetes self-care behaviours.
 Develops understanding of major health behaviour theories and implications for practice in diabetes care and program development.
 Students explore educational theories, practical elements of learning design, and develop diabetes education resources to meet the diverse needs of people living with prediabetes and diabetes.

-- Diabetes self-management education for groups
+- Diabetes self-management education and support